jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 every month.
-Upstream's API Security solution correlates between API transactions and the robust digital twin of the Upstream Platform, which offers a contextual and comprehensive view of all assets impactedfrom the consumer application to IoT devices, and vehicles.
+Upstream's API Security solution correlates between API transactions and the robust digital twin of the Upstream Platform, which offers a contextual and comprehensive view of all assets impacted—from the consumer application to IoT devices, and vehicles.
-With Upstreams API security solution, mobility stakeholders can benefit from:
+With Upstream’s API security solution, mobility stakeholders can benefit from:
 API discovery
 get a complete catalog
 of all documented,